switchupcb/disgo/cache/README.md

 # Disgo Cache

 The Disgo Cache is a Go module that automatically handles caching for your Discord Bot.
 The Disgo Cache implements a **cache interface** that allows you to replace the built-in cache with another store _(such as Redis or Memcached)_ or provide your own method of caching data.
-For information on the concept of caching, read [What is a Cache?](/_contribution/concepts/CACHE.md)
+For more information on the concept of caching, read [What is a Cache?](/_contribution/concepts/CACHE.md)

 ## How It Works